sam-lopata/enersense_test_task/README.md

 SLEEP=30 docker-compose --profile publisher up
 ```
 Where SLEEP is amount of seconds to sleep between generating messages, defaul is 5 sec.
+The publisher will exist on connection errors.
+For example try to stop mqtt server.

 To run subscriber
 ```
 docker-compose --profile subscriber up
 ```
 Subscriber writes logs to `./mqtt/log/sub.log` and saves messages to MongoDb.
+The subscriber will try to reconnect unless stopped manually.
+For example try to stop mqtt server.

 To rebuild any service add `--build` to the end of the command.
 That is needed of you make changes to code.